-- http://www.greenfieldreporter.com/2020/07/23/ gateway_swings_open_hancock_health_courting development_prospects/ - http://www.greenfieldreporter.com/2019/10/04/ hospital_ninestar_planning_23_million_in infrastructure_at_gateway/ - Established walking and bicycling paths offer alternative transportation options which provides opportunities to connect local businesses to our residents and neighboring counties, promote health and wellness as well as enhance economic validity along pathways.
-Another grant made possible by the Hancock County Community Foundation allows all the incorporated municipalities and the County to join together in preparing a county-wide trails plan.
+- The Town's partnership with Hancock Regional Hospital and Hancock Wellness continues to grow.
+Hancock Wellness opened in February of 2016 and is widely utilized not only by McCordsville residents, but regionally.
+Hancock Health continues to develop 147 acres along the CR 600 West Corridor. - Established walking and bicycling paths offer alternative transportation options which provides opportunities to connect local businesses to our residents and neighboring counties, promote health and wellness as well as enhance economic validity along pathways.
+A grant made possible by the Hancock County Community Foundation allows all the incorporated municipalities and the County to join together in preparing a county-wide trails plan.
 The Plan was adopted by the Hancock County Commissioners in December of 2018 and the Town has since adopted the Plan through a Town Council Resolution.
-The County Trails Committee is currently exploring signage for the County's trail system.
-The town-wide Bike/Pedestrian Master Plan was recently completed.
-The Plan was funded through the Indianapolis Metropolitan Planning Organization and Context Design was hired to develop the plan.
+The Hancock County Community Foundation (HCCF) paid for unified signage for the County's trail system.